zillani/k8s-resources.bkp/CNCF/5-security/readme.md

 kubectl create service nodeport secondapp --tcp=80
 ```

-Using this, edit to add the `selector`
+Using this, edit to add the `selector` and a nodeport

 ```bash
 kubectl get svc secondapp -o yaml